ovh/cds/docs/content/docs/tutorials/worker_model-docker/docker-customized.md

 ---
-title: "With your own image"
+title: "With your own Docker image"
 weight: 2
 card:
   name: tutorial_worker-model
+  weight: 4
 ---

 A worker model of type `docker` can be spawned by a Hatchery Docker Swarm